jolars/moloch/README.md

 [![Build-and-Test](https://github.com/jolars/moloch/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/jolars/moloch/actions/workflows/build-and-test.yml)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17203438.svg)](https://doi.org/10.5281/zenodo.17203438)

-Moloch is a minimalistic and functional Beamer theme.
+Moloch is a minimalist, feature-rich Beamer theme.
+It combines a clean, modern design with extensive customization options to tailor your slides to your needs.

-It is a fork of the [Metropolis Theme](https://github.com/matze/mtheme), that was created for the following reasons:
+Moloch is a fork of the [Metropolis Theme](https://github.com/matze/mtheme) and was created for the following reasons:

 - To fix some outstanding issues that had not been addressed for a long time.
 - To remove some of the more opinionated design choices, such as special handling of the Fira family of fonts.
-- To strip away some features that added complexity to the code base without achieving valuable functionality for the majority of users, such as special code block designs and the pgfplots theme.
+- To strip away some features that added complexity to the code base without achieving valuable functionality for the majority of users.

 Please check out [the documentatioon](https://moloch.ink) for more information on how to use the theme.
 If you're interested, there is also [a blog post](https://jolars.co/blog/2024-05-30-moloch/) in which I introduce the theme and write in more detail about the changes with respect to Metropolis.

 Do not expect this theme to be backwards compatible with the Metropolis theme.